awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 1. If required, repeat the steps for the TCP protocol by creating a rule with **All TCP** as the **Type** and your security group in the **Source** box\.
 If you intend to use the UDP protocol, create a rule with **All UDP** as the **Type** and your security group in the **Source** box\.

-1. Choose **Save** when you are done\.
+1. Choose **Save rules** when you are done\.

-The following screen shows several inbound rules\.
+The following screen shows an inbound rule with a security group for its source\.

-![\[adding a security group to another security group's rules\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-vpc-add-sg-rule.png)
+![\[Adding a security group to another security group's rules\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-vpc-add-sg-rule.png)

 ## A DB instance in a VPC accessed by an EC2 instance in a different VPC<a name="USER_VPC.Scenario3"></a>